rgbkrk/is-this-your-pipe/cfp-form.md

 ### Speaker Bio

-Kyle Kelley is a software engineer at Rackspace who supports developers, sneaks in security tomfoolery, and works on open source projects - primarily the scientific Python ecosystem.
+Kyle Kelley writes software, sneaks in security tomfoolery, and dabbles in as many open source projects as possible.
+As a developer support engineer, he devotes much of the day to helping developers with APIs and SDKs, infrastructure design, and not hanging themselves in the clouds.
+On the side he does ops work for various open source projects, including their build infrastructure and public facing sites.
 He loves strange bugs.

-As a developer support engineer, he devotes much of the day to helping customers with APIs and SDKs, infrastructure design, and not hanging themselves in the clouds.
-On the side he does ops work for various open source projects, including their build infrastructure and public facing sites.
+Greg Anderson is a Software Security Engineer at Rackspace.
+He likes to find different ways to poke things and watch them fall over.
+Breaking things in automation over large scale server deployments is his forte.

 ### Abstract